 - Keto chocolate chips– Optional, but drizzle some over the bars.
 Like the syrup, you can easily make your own.

-Transfer it to a pan and refrigerate it: Transfer the mixture into a pan and press it firmly into place, then refrigerate it.
+Next, transfer the mixture into a pan and press it firmly into place, then refrigerate it.
 If desired, add some melted chocolate on top.

-Slice and serve: After 30 minutes, remove it from the fridge, slice it up and serve.
+Now, after 30 minutes, remove it from the fridge, slice it up and serve.

 - If you find your dough is a little too thin/watery, add more coconut flour.
 If the dough is too thick/crumbly, add a dash more syrup.